mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.2.6

+* Fixed an issue where OotD would not start up in for particular Office configurations.
+Office 365 being one of them.

 ## 3.2.5

 * Fixed issue where OotD wouldn't start on systems with older versions of Office (notably 2007 and 2003)